Table of contents

-Nasal: This testosterone gel (Natesto) can be applied in the nostrils.
+Nasal: This testosterone gel (Natesto) can be applied to the nostrils.
 It is pumped into each nostril twice, three times a day.
-It tends to be more inconvenient than other options.
+Depending on your daily routine, it may be more inconvenient than other options.

 Implantable pellets: Testosterone-containing pellets (Testopel) can be surgically implanted under the skin every three to six months.

-Depending on the cause of low testosterone, there may be treatment to restore fertility.
-If a pituitary problem is the cause, pituitary hormones can be given that stimulate sperm production and fertility.
+Depending on the cause of low testosterone, there may be treatments to restore fertility.
+If a pituitary problem is the cause, pituitary hormones can be prescribed to stimulate sperm production and fertility.
 Pituitary tumors can be either surgically removed or treated with chemotherapy or radiation.